ognistik/alfred-auphonic/README.md

 - Option (⌥): Uses preset 2
 - Control (⌃): Uses preset 3

-**Quick Tip:** If the Alfred search bar shows that no files are being processed, press CMD to open the last saved Auphonic URL.
+**Quick Tip:** If the Alfred search bar shows that no files are being processed, press CMD and click to open the last saved Auphonic URL.
 This helps when there's an error or server issue.
 You can always access your productions directly on Auphonic's website as well.

 ---
 ## SUPPORTED FILE TYPES